jazzarati/csv_piper/README.md

 Add errors using `errors.add(error_key, error)`.

 #### Builder Options
-All builder options utilise the _fluent interface pattern_ and should be followed by a call to `process` to process the csv.
+All builder options utilise the _fluent interface pattern_ and should be followed by a call to `build` to get the piper instance and then `process` to process the csv.

+Eg. `CsvPiper::Builder.new.from(io).with_processors(processors).build.process`

 * `from(io_stream)`: Specifies the **open** io stream to read csv data from
 * `with_pre_processors(pre_processors)`: Takes an array of pre-processors which will transform each row before it is handled by processors
 * `with_processors(processors)`: Takes an array of processors which do all the interesting domain based work